christopherallanperry/DatingApp/README.md

 #### Single Page Application (Angular Frontend)

-From the CLI, navigate into the `DatingApp-SPA` folder and run...
+From your command line / terminal, navigate into the `DatingApp-SPA` folder and run...

 ```
 $ npm i